ForgeRock/forgeops/helm/README.md

 # Namespaces

-By default, the charts will deploy to the `default` namespace in Kubernetes.
+By default charts  deploy to the `default` namespace in Kubernetes.

 You can deploy multiple product instances in different namespaces and they will not interfere with each other.
 For example, you might have 'dev', 'qa', and 'prod' namespaces.

-To provide external ingress routes that are unique, the namespace is used when forming the ingress host name.
+To provide external ingress routes that are unique, the namespace can be used when forming the ingress host name.
 The format is:
  {openam,openidm,openig}.{namespace}.{domain}